open-telemetry/opentelemetry-specification/specification/metrics/api.md

 periodically.
 Read more [characteristics of synchronous and asynchronous instruments](#synchronous-and-asynchronous-instruments-compared) below.

-The synchronous and asynchronous additive instruments have a significant difference: synchronous instruments are used to capture changes in a sum, whereas asynchronous instruments are used to capture sums directly.
-Read more [characteristics of additive instruments](#additive-and-non-additive-instruments-compared) below.
+The synchronous and asynchronous adding instruments have a significant difference: synchronous instruments are used to capture changes in a sum, whereas asynchronous instruments are used to capture sums directly.
+Read more [characteristics of adding instruments](#adding-and-grouping-instruments-compared) below.

-The monotonic additive instruments are significant because they support rate calculations.
+The monotonic adding instruments are significant because they support rate calculations.
 Read more information about [choosing metric instruments](#monotonic-and-non-monotonic-instruments-compared) below.